 Watch the video below to see the effect of adding a second window to your window installation.

 FINISH THE WALL

 As mentioned before, an exterior wall STC rating is likely somewhere in the mid 30’s to mid 40’s.
 With minimal demolition, the most basic way to improve exterior walls is by adding a layer of 5/8″ drywall with Green Glue Compound in between the layers.
 The Compound with an additional layer of drywall will bring the STC rating up to the low to mid 50’s.
-Low frequency isolation will also improve.
+Exterior soundproofing will also improve.
 The performance of the wall after applying the Compound will exceed the rating of the new window.
 Without major investment into the project, this is likely as good as it will get.
 View Green Glue Compound tubes or Green Glue Compound pails.